Send us a message

-An ACV policy pays your business the depreciated value of damaged assets.
-Learn how ACV coverage works and what it means for your financial planning.
+An ACV policy pays the depreciated value of your assets after a loss.
+Learn how ACV coverage works and decide if it fits your business needs.

-Let’s say a fire damages a critical piece of machinery in your workshop.
-Your first thought is likely about getting a replacement to resume operations.
-But how much money will your insurance company actually give you?
-The answer depends entirely on your coverage.
-If you have an Actual Cash Value policy, you won’t receive enough to buy a brand-new machine.
-Instead, you’ll get a check for what that used, depreciated machine was worth right before the fire.
-This means your business is on the hook for the difference.
-Understanding how an ACV policy works before you need it is essential for planning your company’s financial resilience and avoiding any unwelcome surprises during a crisis.
+A fire damages a critical piece of machinery in your workshop.
+Your first thought is getting a replacement, but how much will insurance actually pay?
+If you have an ACV policy, the answer might surprise you.
+This coverage doesn't pay for a brand-new machine.
+Instead, you'll get an ACV check for what that used, depreciated machine was worth right before the fire.
+This leaves your business on the hook for the difference.
+Understanding what an ACV policy is before you need it is essential for your company’s financial resilience and avoiding unwelcome surprises during a crisis.

 When you’re insuring your business assets, understanding the fine print on your policy can save you from major financial headaches down the road.
 One of the most common terms you'll encounter is "Actual Cash Value," or ACV.
 This type of policy determines how much your insurer will pay you if your property is damaged or destroyed.
 Unlike policies that pay to replace your items with brand-new ones, an ACV policy pays what your property was worth at the moment it was damaged.
 Let's break down what that means for your business.